Available with Standard or Advanced license.

 To be replicated, datasets must meet the following requirements:

-- The database user must have write access to the data.
+- The database user connecting to the parent geodatabase must have write access to the data.

 Additional replication requirements apply based on the replication type: